StefanSorea/DungeonCrawler/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-Special thanks to Ștefania Rotaru and Adam Altar for contributing to the development of this project.
+Special thanks to Ștefania Rotaru for contributing to the development of this project.